puppetlabs/puppet-docs/source/puppet/5.0/modules_metadata.md

 [module data]: ./hiera_layers.html
 [hiera_yaml_4]: ./hiera_config_yaml_4.html

-Your Puppet modules should always contain a `metadata.json` file, which tracks important information about the module and can configure certain features.
+Your modules should always contain a `metadata.json` file, which tracks important information about the module and can configure certain features.

 The `metadata.json` file is located in the module's main directory, outside any subdirectories.
 This file is used by several Puppet subsystems:

 * The `puppet module` command uses `metadata.json` to display module information and prepare modules for publishing.
-* The Puppet Forge requires `metadata.json` and uses it to create the module's info page and to provide dependency and other information to users installing the module.
+* The Forge requires `metadata.json` and uses it to create the module's info page and to provide dependency and other information to users installing the module.

 {:.example}
 ### metadata.json example